cilidon/Customer-churn-prediction/README.md

 - **Billing information** (e.g., monthly charges, total charges)
 - **Churn status** (target variable)

+The dataset is imbalanced with Churn distribution:
+Churn
+No     0.73463
+Yes    0.26537

+To counter imbalance,
+1. weights were given to labels to make models learn better.
+2. Oversampling( SMOTE ) to add more churned users to make models learn better.

+The models were evaluated after both these techniques.

 ## Summary
 Developed and compared four machine learning models to predict customer churn: